Open air refrigeration – A thing of the past?

 But if consumer behaviours have been shaped before, is it possible to change them again?

 In recent years, a major grocery chain has been experimenting with modified cabinet designs on their end-aisle displays using slim framed doors to close in open-airs.
 Industry insiders in this well-known chain have told us that the doors have had little to no impact on product sales.

 We have also witnessed the addition of doors to self-contained open-air units across a range of other market verticals suggesting at the very least that operating costs have become a concern.

 There are a lot of reasons grocery retailers might want to close in their open air units, not the least of which would be operating costs.
 Without doors to maintain cabinet temperatures, the cooling systems in these designs work long and hard, contributing to energy costs that can be 6-7 times higher than their closed door counterparts.

-It stands to reason then that with time, consumers will become accustomed to the shift from open air refrigeration to fully enclosed designs and adjust their shopping habits accordingly.
-Without question, this trend makes sense for the retailer, the consumer and the environment
+It stands to reason then that with time, consumers will become accustomed to the shift from open air refrigeration to closed door merchandisers and adjust their shopping habits accordingly.
+Without question, this trend makes sense for the retailer, the consumer and the environment.